 - Private Google Circle for connecting dots between meetings;

 - Written documentation of confidential, personalized advice, action items, and resources – all archived in a safe place for future reference;

 - Spot Treatment for one-on-one Dodie sessions for half the usual rate.

 - Circle fuel from Boulevard Beer, wine, coffee, tea, and snacks!

 Meet the business owners currently enrolled in Circle of Trust and view available meeting dates.

 How do I enter the Circle of Trust?

 To qualify for my current Circle openings: you’ll want meaning as much as money from your growing business, have more than three employees, and be committed to monthly attendance.
-Apply now.
 If space is available in a Circle that fits your schedule and unique industry, I’ll confirm your admission with an invoice for the annual membership fee of $2000.
 You can begin the following month.
 I’ll hope to see you ‘round soon!